rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 ## A solution
 A few simple rules let us make progress in this example while recovering the desired 'inside-out' behaviour discussed [earlier](#inside-out).

-Assume that the compiler associates each `expand!` macro with a 'definition and invocation context' which, as the name suggests, tracks macro invocations and definitions that appear in that scope.
+Assume that the compiler associates each `expand!` macro with an *expansion context* which tracks macro invocations and definitions that appear within the expanding tokens.
 Additionally, assume that these form a tree: if an eager macro expands another eager macro, as above, the 'inner' definition scope is a child of the outer definition scope (which is a child of some global 'root' scope).

 With these concepts in mind, at [this point](#appendix-c-after-eager-expansion) our contexts look like this: